inrae/GenomAsm4pg/README.md

 Waiting for the publication, you can cite asm4pg as follow:

-Denni S\*, Piat L\*, Tran J, Wu C, Duvaux L. Asm4pg: a workflow for efficient long-read genome assembly for pangenomics.
-(In preparation) https://forgemia.inra.fr/asm4pg/GenomAsm4pg
+Denni S\*, Piat L\*, Tran J, Wu C, Duvaux L. Asm4pg: a workflow for efficient long-read genome assembly for pangenomics (In prep.). https://forgemia.inra.fr/asm4pg/GenomAsm4pg

 \* This authors contributed equally to this work.